-Before mezcal found me, I was a whiskey drinker, specifically bourbon.
+Before mezcal found me, I was a whisky (or whiskey) drinker, specifically bourbon.
 It appealed to my desire to nurse a drink, sipping slowly over time, sometimes neat, sometimes over ice.
 I was no connoisseur, and most of what I drank was in the Maker’s Mark/Woodford Reserve world.
 It was the early 90’s.
 And then something happened at a party one night, when something was slipped into my drink.
 I somehow managed to get home, barely making it in the door and spent the night on the bathroom floor.
 After that experience it would be a good 15 years before I could stomach the thought of a bourbon and at that point, I was deep into mezcal.

-But a funny thing happened over the years since we launched Mezcalistas, the growing interest in mezcal opened the door for other Mexican craft spirits and I found myself venturing into the world of rums and liqueurs and to my big surprise, whiskey, first with Pierde Almas Ancestral in 2016, then Sierra Norte in 2019 and now finally, Abasolo Ancestral Corn Whisky.
+But a funny thing happened over the years since we launched Mezcalistas, the growing interest in mezcal opened the door for other Mexican craft spirits and I found myself venturing into the world of rums and liqueurs and to my big surprise, whisky, first with Pierde Almas Ancestral in 2016 (now called Whiskey Maiz Nation), then Sierra Norte in 2019 and now finally, Abasolo Ancestral Corn Whisky.
 The beautiful thing about these three Mexican whiskeys, all focused on heirloom corn varieties, is that they are as varied in flavor as mezcal; which is to say they each reflect the terroir and production processes from where they are from.
 Recently I had a chance to sit in on a presentation by Dr. Ivan Saldaña of Casa Lumbre Spirits about Abasolo, his latest project.
 Previously he founded Montelobos and Ancho Reyes, now he’s onto something in the same spectrum and identity but wildly different flavor which he hinted at in this interview last fall.

 Launching a new product in a barely existent category is challenging, doing it in the midst of a pandemic is next to impossible.
 Places where you would usually be able to sample – bars, events – are no longer possible, and who would even think to buy a product in the store they had never tasted?
 But the Casa Lumbre team perseveres through a combined effort of online events, demos, and word of mouth.